georgeani/CodingQuestions/README.md

 Different LeetCode questions are found in this section.
 They examine how well you can optimize the code and use the built-in features of Python to your advantage.
 The questions and answers can be found [here.](/Python%20Questions)

+Some of the questions are the following:

+Create a function that takes a decimal digit X as input and returns the sum of X, XX, XXX, and XXXX.
+For example, if the input is 3, the output should be 3702 (3 + 33 + 333 + 3333).
+[Answer](/Python%20Questions/decimal_digit.py)

+Write a program that takes a positive integer as input and returns "true" if the decimal representation of that integer doesn't have any odd digits, or "false" otherwise.
+[Answer](/Python%20Questions/decimal_representation.py)

+Write a program to calculate the sum of the first 100 even-valued Fibonacci numbers.
+[Answer](/Python%20Questions/even_fibonacci_sum.py)

+Create a program that takes two sorted arrays of integers as inputs and outputs an array of numbers that are present in both arrays.
+The returned array should not have duplicate values.
+[Answer](/Python%20Questions/sorted_arrays.py)